eddietheengineer/documentation/setup_guide/appendix/notepad++_modules.md

 7. In the Hostname dialog, enter the IP address of your Raspberry Pi
 8. In Connection Type, select SFTP
 9. Port: 22

-\10.
-Username: pi
+10. Username: pi

-\11.
-Password: *** (default is raspberry)
+11. Password: *** (default is raspberry)

-\12.
-Close the dialog box, select the blue symbol, and select the name of the profile you created
+12. Close the dialog box, select the blue symbol, and select the name of the profile you create

-\13.
-Notepad++ will connect to your Raspberry Pi and display the file structure
+13. Notepad++ will connect to your Raspberry Pi and display the file structure

-\14.
-Navigate to /home/pi and open printer.cfg
+14. Navigate to /home/pi and open printer.cfg

-\15.
-Make any applicable edits and then save the file
+15. Make any applicable edits and then save the file

 Remember to restart klipper from the Octoprint terminal to see your changes take affect!